eeshvardasikcm/eeshvardasikcm/README.md

 carbon project at Google and discussing with some of the developers involved with carbon project about their technologies.

+It was nice feeling important and that my voice mattered at Carbon Project.
+The developers asked me a series of questions and wanted to know my thoughts on various concepts related to their toolchain.
+I spent quite a bit of time researching and getting in the dialogue with them.

+One interesting moment that I like to remember is when one of the Carbon Project lead developers asked me to explain why I was refering to the LLVM intermediate binary as a computer program.
+They didn't realize that those LLVM instruction sets are considered a computer program on some levels.
+Wikipedia specifically connects computer programs and instruction sets in their article about the classic punch card style computers from the
+1970s.

+I have been doing a lot of studying into systems modeling and it is easy for me to make concurrencies of computer science vocabulary.

 ### Shrota name changed to AyurProject